VZout/research/paper.md

 ![](images/pipeline.jpg)

-Mesh shaders aim to simplyify the graphics pipeline by removing the input assambler, replacing the tesslator with a mesh generator, replacing the vertex shader and tesselation control shader with a (optional) *task shader* (Called *amplification shader* in DirectX 12). and the tesselation evaluation shader and geometry shader with a mesh shader.
+Mesh shaders aim to simplyify the graphics pipeline by removing the input assembler, replacing the tesslator with a mesh generator, replacing the vertex shader and tesselation control shader with a (optional) *task shader* (Called *amplification shader* in DirectX 12). and the tesselation evaluation shader and geometry shader with a mesh shader.
 This simplification has the effect of introducing higher scalability and bandwidth-reduction.

-> TODO: Explain why mesh shading is more scalable and can reduces bandwidth.
+\note{Explain why mesh shading is more scalable and can reduces bandwidth.}

 The mesh and task shaders are basically compute shaders.
 This gives developers the freedom to use threads for different purposes and share data among them using *wave intrinsics*[@dx:wi]/*subgroups*[@vk:subgroups].

+\note{Write about subgroups and wave intrinsics in a background information or when discussing optimization of mesh shaders.}

 ## The Mesh Shader